Why You Should Refresh Old Content and How To Do It

 Refresh Images

-There are a couple of reasons to change the image each time you update a blog post.
-First, to ensure that the image is compressed and isn’t bogging down the site.
+I almost always change the image any time I refresh content.
+There are a couple of reasons.
+First, I want to ensure that the image is compressed and isn’t bogging down the site.
 Huge images bog down your site and make search engines ding it.
 Second, visual appeals change rapidly.
-People look at images first, so I want to ensure that it best reflects the content in a way they’ll relate to now.
+People look at images first, so I want to ensure that they best reflect the content in a way they’ll relate to now.

 In addition to updating photos, consider whether the post could benefit from a graphic or video.
 Adding this type of visual content will likely help a post perform better in search and make it more appealing to your audience.